 - 1/4 teaspoon salt

-- Carefully spread over apricots.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before inverting onto a serving plate.
-Yield: 9 servings.
+- With clean beaters, beat egg whites on medium speed until stiff peaks form.
+Fold into batter.
+Spoon over apricots.
+Bake 35-40 minutes or until a toothpick inserted in center comes out clean.
+Cool 10 minutes before inverting onto a serving plate.
+Serve warm.

 This cake was very good however, I was able to get 16 servings using the apricot as a guide for portions.